Refuting spectral compatibility of quantum marginals: Spectra are polynomial in

-These are the symmetries of local unitary invariants (including local spectra), expressed as polynomials in the density matrix.
+where $\tau(\pi)$ acts diagonally on $(\cdk)^{\ot n}$, satisfy Eq.~\eqref{eq:nec_crit}.
+These are the symmetries of local unitary invariants (including local spectra).
 We will use both symmetries in the next section to formulate an invariant hierarchy of semidefinite programs.